Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 The privilege level enum is all the possible privilege levels a user can have.
 This is stored in the users table as the privilege_level field.
 The possible options are:

 - `STANDARD` - A regular member of the platform and usually a volunteer for Speak for the Trees.
-- `ADMIN` - A more senior SFTT volunteer, might be in charge of a neigbhorhood or someone that works for SFTT.
+- `ADMIN` - A more senior SFTT volunteer, might be in charge of a neighborhood or someone that works for SFTT.
 They are able to mark blocks for QA, change normal or admin user privilege levels and other activities that require elevated privileges.
 - `SUPER_ADMIN` - A super user with elevated privileges such as being able to import data into the database.

 ### Reservation Action